-WIN WITH VISION Your chance to WIN Koski waders & Gummi boots worth £628.99 - ENTER NOW
+WIN WITH MACKENZIE Your chance to WIN an Atlas Fishing jacket Worth £549 - ENTER NOW

 THE LATEST GEAR Discover new tackle and clothing from the best brands - BROWSE NOW

-NEW 2025 CATALOGUE Discover new tackle and clothing from the best brands - REQUEST A COPY
+NEW 2026 CATALOGUE Explore new tackle & clothing from the best brands - REQUEST A COPY

 Sportfish Rivers Month: Celebrating & Protecting the Lifeblood of Our Fishing

-We care passionately for our rivers at Sportfish, and part of our mission is to preserve them for future generations.
+We care passionately for our rivers here at Sportfish, and part of our mission is to preserve them for future generations.
 It is why for many years we’ve been financially supporting and promoting our chosen national conservation charities (the Wild Trout Trust, the Atlantic Salmon Trust and the Angling Trust).
-And it’s why last year we added two local river conservation organisations that are close to our Sportfish stores (Action for the River Kennet for our Theale store and the Wye & Usk Foundation for our Winforton one).
+It’s why in 2024 we added two local river conservation organisations that are close to our Sportfish stores (Action for the River Kennet for our Theale store and the Wye & Usk Foundation for our Winforton one).
+It’s why last year in July we launched Sportfish Rivers Month and it’s why this July we’ll be doing it again, only bigger and better.

 Get involved this July and help make a difference to the rivers we love.